helidon-io/helidon/docs/se/metrics/metrics.md

 > metrics.gc-time-type = gauge
 > ```
 >
-> See the [longer discussion below](#controlling-the-meter-type-for-gctime) in the Configuration section.
+> See the [longer discussion below][longer-discussion-below] in the Configuration section.

 ### A Word about Terminology